bagonyi/awesome/README.md

 # awesome
-List of awesome tools / books / articles that I find useful for (self) development.
+List of awesome tools / books / pages that I find useful for (self) development.

 ## Tools